IDoCodingStuffs/python-doodles/freeform-log.md

 I just realized...
 There is also a component for different conditions like stenosis, foraminal narrowing etc.
 Which means I need to increase the output feature vector size further.
 Subarticular stenosis and foraminal narrowing times per side, and also spinal canal narrowing.
 So 5 x 5 x 3 makes 75 output features.
 I also need to upgrade the model to patient level vs just series level to accommodate this.

+### 3 PM
+Let's start with disabling flip, rotation etc. augmentations and then enabling patient-level data loading.
+Then, I can figure how to set up the model for that.